biography

 Ronnie Wood - The Rolling Stones

-After a childhood spent in Ghana, Zambia and the UK, Jonty moved to London to study music when he was 18.
-His career began in 1988 after performing at the Queen Elizabeth Hall as a finalist in the Barclays Youth Music Awards.
-Since then he has been a regular on the London music scene, playing at many of the UK’s premier events and venues and his time is punctuated by extensive world touring as well as film, radio, television and recording appearances.
+Since then he has been a regular on the London music scene, playing at many of the UK’s premier events and venues (including Buckingham Palace and the Houses of Parliament) and his time is punctuated by extensive world touring as well as film, radio, television and recording appearances.

-Kate Dimbleby band, the Claire Harper quartet, the critically acclaimed world music group Deva, he also tours regularly with his own trio and quartet.
+A long-standing member of the Kate Dimbleby band, the Eileen Hunter band, the Sara Littlefield Quartet, the Claire Harper quartet and the critically acclaimed world music group Deva, he also performs regularly with his own trio and quartet.

 gear - Jonty uses: